Medically reviewed by Drugs.com. Last updated on Aug 30, 2021.

 Precautions while using enzalutamide

-It is very important that your doctor check your progress at regular visits to make sure that enzalutamide is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure enzalutamide is working properly and to check for unwanted effects.

 Women should not use enzalutamide, especially women who are pregnant or able to become pregnant. enzalutamide can harm an unborn baby.
 It can also cause birth defects if the father is using it when his sexual partner becomes pregnant.
 You must use a condom together with a second effective form of birth control during therapy and for 3 months after the last dose.
 If a pregnancy occurs while you are using enzalutamide, tell your doctor right away.

 enzalutamide may cause dizziness, tiredness, muscle weakness, or seizures (very rare), and an increased risk for falls and fractures.
 Do not drive or do anything else that could be dangerous until you know how enzalutamide affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.